 The Finance Bill 2021 enacted provisions to increase the main rate of UK corporation tax to 25% from 1 April 2023.
-The DTA on consolidated losses have been remeasured based on changed tax rate, which resulted into lower tax expense to the extent of USD 1.6 million.
-The DTA on consolidated losses and timing difference on fixed assets amounting to USD 8.8 million is expected to be utilised in the foreseeable future against future profits.
-The Bank carries losses to the extent of USD 13.7 million (FY2021: USD 13.7 mn) on which DTA of USD 3.2 million (FY2021: 2.6 million) has not been recognised in the books of account.
+All the DTA/DTL balances have been remeasured at tax rate of 25%.
+The DTA created on consolidated losses and timing difference on fixed assets amounting to USD 7.0 million is expected to be utilised in the foreseeable future against future profits.
+The Bank carries losses to the extent of USD 13.0 million (FY2022: USD 13.7 million) on which DTA of USD 3.25 million (FY2022: USD 3.2 million) has not been recognised in the books of accounts.
 As per the Finance Act 2017, the carry forward of losses arising pre April 1, 2017 will be subject to the loss restriction rules and would therefore only be available for offset against 50% of profits (subject to an amount of £5 million which can be relieved in full).
-The deferred tax liability of USD 0.5 million pertains to the gain on transfer of shares under share by share scheme.
+The deferred tax liability of USD 0.7 million pertains to the gain on transfer of shares under share by share scheme.
 This liability would be payable at the time of sale of shares in future.
-The Deferred Tax Liability (DTL) on AFS of USD 0.2 million created on unrealised Available For Sale (AFS) gains relating to change in the timing of AFS gains and losses.
+The Deferred Tax Asset (DTA) on AFS of USD 0.02 million created on unrealised Available For Sale (AFS) loss relating to change in the timing of AFS gains and losses.
 As per UK tax law, the unused trading losses could be carried forward indefinitely.
-Tax rate for the Germany branch was 27.4% for FY2022.